 And I will be with you always, even to end of the age.

 Do not be afraid."

 The picture of Jesus the good Shepherd is a great one, well worth holding on to, and well worth sharing with others.
 It has comforted us in times of hardship; it can do the same for others whom we know are struggling at this time.
-Just as we have been comforted, they too will be helped knowing that "the Lord is my shepherd, I shall not want."
+Just as we have been comforted, they too will be helped knowing that "Yahweh is my shepherd: I shall lack nothing."